 Nannies are encouraged to share ideas, advice and requests for help in the Koru Kids nanny communities.
 Nannies should never share families’ identifying information, including full names of parents or children, or images that include the child’s face (whether photos of videos), unless they have explicit and specific approval from the parents to do so.
 Nannies receive several reminders about this as part of the journey of becoming Koru Kids nannies.

 Applying for a job with Koru Kids

 If you apply for a job with Koru Kids as part of the internal team (not as a nanny), we will access this information either via the jobs website you applied through, or as an email into our email system.
 We use Front, an email system which is itself GDPR compliant, along with the Google Suite of analysis tools.
 As the recruitment proceeds, we might also contact you by phone and by video conference, using services including Skype, Google Hangouts, and Appear In.
 We do not currently record video.
 We might ask you to sign up for an interview via a third party calendar system such as Google Calendar or Calendly, and these would therefore also have some of your personal data.
 We keep internal logs of recruitment data including performance of individuals at various stages of our recruitment processes.
 We keep this data for research purposes as it is useful in continually improving our recruitment processes.
-However, if you would like your individual data deleted after an unsuccessful application you can request this and we will do so.
+If you would like your individual data deleted after an unsuccessful application you can request this and we will do so.

 Contacting us by email